-1. You are required to purchase and read The Color of Water, version listed below.
+1. You are required to purchase and read The Color of Water; a suggested version appears below.
 You must bring this book with you to English class on the first days of school.

 The Color of Water, by James McBride (ISBN 978-1594481925)